-Have already received more than one dose of any COVID-19 vaccine
+- Have already received one or more doses of the NHS COVID-19 vaccine - Are already taking part in any trial looking to prevent COVID-19 through vaccines or medications - Are taking part in a serological (antibody test) trial where you are informed if you have coronavirus antibodies in your blood - Have any vaccine in the 30 days before or after this trial vaccine.
+The exceptions to this are the seasonal influenza vaccine and the pneumococcal vaccine (known as Pneumovax, which is routinely given to over 65-year olds).
+If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive either of the two trial vaccine doses. - Have previously received certain vaccines (such as other adenovirus-based vaccines) that might impact on understanding your results.
+If you are not sure about this, please contact us to discuss. - Have received a transfusion of any blood products, or immunoglobulins (antibodies) in the 3 months before having the trial vaccine - Have immunosuppression or immunodeficiency this includes being on medications that reduce the immune system such as methotrexate and steroid tablets - Have ever had a severe allergic reaction (anaphylaxis) - Have an allergy to any of the component of the COVID vaccines used in this study, including polyethylene glycol/macrogol (PEG).
+PEGs are a group of known allergens commonly found in medicines, many household products and cosmetics, and are contained in the BNT162b2 (Pfizer/BioNTech) vaccine.
+Known allergy to PEG is very rare. - Are pregnant, breastfeeding or intend to become pregnant during the trial - Have a current diagnosis of, or are having treatment for, cancer.
+Exceptions to this are certain skin cancers and pre-cancer of the cervix. - Have a bleeding disorder

-- Are already taking part in any trial looking to prevent COVID-19 through vaccines or medications - Receive any other vaccine in the 30 days before or after COVID-19 vaccination in this study.
-The exceptions to this are the seasonal influenza vaccine and the pneumococcal vaccine (known as Pneumovax, which is routinely given to over 65year olds).
-If you are offered these by your GP or your place of work, we ask that you have these at least 7 days before or after you receive the boost vaccine dose in this study. - Have previously received certain vaccines (such as non-COVID adenovirus-based vaccines) that might impact on understanding your results.
-If you are not sure about this, please contact us to discuss. - Have received a transfusion of any blood products, or immunoglobulins (antibodies) in the 3 months before having the trial vaccine - Have immunosuppression or immunodeficiency this includes being on medications that reduce the immune system such as steroid tablets - Have ever had a severe allergic reaction (anaphylaxis) - Have an allergy to any of the component of the COVID-19 vaccines used in this study.
-Specific allergies of concern are latex and polyethylene glycol/macrogol (PEG).
-PEGs are a group of known allergens commonly found in medicines, many household products and cosmetics, and are contained in the Pfizer and Moderna vaccines.
-Known allergy to PEG is very rare. - Are pregnant, breastfeeding or intend to become pregnant within 3 months after vaccination - Have received immunosuppressive chemotherapy or radiotherapy for treatment of cancer within the 6 months prior to enrolment. - Have a bleeding disorder - Continuously take medicines that reduce your blood clotting, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - Have current alcohol or drug dependency - Have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, rheumatological disease, renal disease, endocrine disorder or neurological illness - Have a history of confirmed COVID-19 by a validated test or have previously had a blood test that shows that you have had contact with the COVID-19 virus (antibody test)
+- Continuously take medicines that reduce your blood clotting, such as coumarins and related anticoagulants (i.e. warfarin) or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban) - Have current alcohol or drug dependency - Have severe and/or uncontrolled cardiovascular disease, respiratory disease, gastrointestinal disease, liver disease, renal disease, endocrine disorder or neurological illness - Have a history of confirmed COVID-19 by a validated test or have previously had a blood test that shows that you have had contact with the COVID-19 virus (antibody test)